abrasive/shairport/README.md

 -------
 Latency is the exact time from a sound signal's original timestamp until that signal actually "appears" on the output of the audio output device, usually a Digital to Audio Converter (DAC), irrespective of any internal delays, processing times, etc. in the computer.

 Shairport Sync uses latencies supplied by the source, typically either 88,200 or 99,577 frames.
 You shouldn't need to change them.
-(The `latencies` stanza in the configuration file and the various latency command-line options are deprecated.)
+(The `latencies` stanza in the configuration file and the various latency command-line options are now obselete and are deprecated.)

 Problems can arise when you are trying to synchronise with speaker systems — typically surround-sound home theatre systems — that have their own inherent delays.
 You can compensate for an inherent delay using the appropriate backend (typically `alsa`) `audio_backend_latency_offset`.
-Set this offset (in frames) to compensate for a fixed delay in the audio back end, for example, if the output device delays by 100 ms, set this to -4410.
+Set this offset (in frames) to compensate for a fixed delay in the audio back end; for example, if the output device delays by 100 ms, set this to -4410.

 Resynchronisation
 -------------